hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_cql/cql.md

 ### $evaluate-measure

-The [$evaluate-measure](http://hl7.org/fhir/measure-operation-evaluate-measure.html) allows the evaluation of a clinical quality measure.
+The [$evaluate-measure](http://hl7.org/fhir/measure-operation-evaluate-measure.html) operation allows the evaluation of a clinical quality measure.
 This operation is invoked on an instance of a Measure resource:

 `http://base/Measure/measureId/$evaluate-measure?subject=124&periodStart=2014-01&periodend=2014-03`